This deeply flavored smoked trout dip has a touch of sweetness from slowly caramelized onion and is perfect to serve with hearty crackers.

 - Garlic - You can substitute garlic powder, but fresh cloves are best.

-- Ground pepper - Fresh ground pepper is highly recommended.
+- Ground black pepper - Fresh ground pepper is highly recommended.

 How to make it

-The flavors dramatically improve as it sits in the refrigerator melding.
+The flavor dramatically improves as it sits in the refrigerator melding.
 I recommend making this dip the day prior to serving it, or at least a few hours prior if possible.

 Chips and dip are always a great combo, and they will certainly work here as well.
-However, I think the best pairing for this upscale dip are gourmet crackers.
-Bagel chips would be another great serving option.
+However, I think the best pairing for this upscale dip is gourmet crackers.
+You can also use this creamy dip as a spread on a toasted bagel or crusty baguette slices.

 Smoked Trout Dip